Social Studio Next — Comprehensive User & Administrator Guide

 - Social Listening — Keyword-based brand monitoring, competitor tracking, and campaign monitoring

-- AI Sentiment Analysis — Automated sentiment scoring, emotion detection, entity extraction, and crisis flagging
+- Sentiment Analysis — Automated sentiment scoring, emotion detection, entity extraction, and crisis flagging

 - Unified Inbox — Threaded conversation view for customer engagement across all platforms